ptan101/Pulse/README.md

 Please review individual Java files for detailed descriptions of each function and their respective usages.

+# Pulse BLE Core Module

+This module handles the Bluetooth Low Energy (BLE) scanning, connection management, and real-time data parsing for custom wearable bio-sensors (e.g., multi-wavelength PPG arrays and ECG trackers).
+It is designed to run continuously in the background, decode custom packet structures dynamically, and push biometric data to the UI and remote Sickbay servers.

+## 🏗️ Core Architecture

+* **`BLEHandlerService`**: A foreground Android Service that acts as the central manager for all BLE operations.
+It handles scanning via `BluetoothLeScanner`, manages concurrent connections through a `TattooConnectionManager`, and routes data to the `SickbayPushService`.
+* **`BLEDevice` (Base Class)**: Represents a connected sensor.
+It manages the connection state, logs connection/disconnection events to a `MarkerFile`, handles local data recording, and triggers a device-specific haptic vibration if the sensor drops offline unexpectedly.
+* **`BLETattooDevice`**: Inherits from `BLEDevice` to specifically handle continuous biometric streams.
+It processes raw Nordic UART Service (NUS) and Custom UART Service (CUS) packets, runs biometric algorithms, and broadcasts `PlotDataEvent` and `SickbaySendFloatsEvent` payloads via EventBus.
+* **`BLEPacketParser`**: A dynamic packet decoding engine.
+Instead of hardcoding data structures, it reads configuration rules from an `.init` file in the assets folder to determine signal order, byte size, endianness, signed/unsigned properties, and digital filter settings.
+* **`DebugBLEDevice`**: A mock device implementation that simulates a BLE connection (`00:00:00:00:00:00d`).
+It generates synthetic waveforms (Sine, Square, Sawtooth) based on the target `.init` file configuration to allow for offline UI and pipeline testing.
+* **`AlertStopReceiver`**: A `BroadcastReceiver` that captures the "Silence" action from the high-priority disconnect notification, allowing users to stop the haptic alarm without opening the app.

+## ✨ Key Features

+* **Dynamic Packet Parsing**: Instantiates a parser based on the device's Bluetooth name.
+Supports automatic bit-shifting, sign extension, and real-time data filtering.
+* **High-Priority Disconnect Alarms**: If a sensor drops connection unintentionally, the service triggers a looping 700ms/500ms haptic vibration and fires a max-priority system notification.
+The alarm is intentionally bypassed if the user manually requests a disconnect.
+* **Sickbay Integration**: Natively binds to `SickbayPushService` to map parsed float arrays to specific Sickbay IDs for live remote monitoring.
+* **Event-Driven UI Updates**: Uses `EventBus` to decouple the background service from the UI, broadcasting `ScanListUpdatedEvent`, `PlotDataEvent`, and `DeviceConnectionChangedEvent` for smooth graphing.

+## 🛠️ Adding a New Sensor

+To add support for a new custom BLE sensor (like a new PPG array version):
+1. Create an `.init` file in the `assets/inits/` directory defining the packet structure, notification frequency, and Sickbay IDs.
+2. Add the device's Bluetooth identifier and the corresponding `.init` filename to the `assets/inits/init_file_lookup.txt` table.
+3. The `BLEPacketParser` will automatically load the rules when the device connects.

 ## License

 Distributed under the MIT License.
 See `LICENSE` for more information.